What is peer support?

-Time Out was originally set up to help depression sufferers connect with each other however nowadays most who attend have been directly affected by a wide range of mental health disorders such as depression, anxiety, bipolar, phobias and obsessive compulsive disorder amongst others.
-You don’t have to have been formally diagnosed with a mental health condition to attend though.
+Time Out was originally set up to help depression sufferers connect with each other however nowadays most who meet have been directly affected by a wide range of mental health disorders such as depression, anxiety, bipolar, phobias and obsessive compulsive disorder amongst others.
 If you are struggling with symptoms such as isolation, low mood, negative thoughts, work or relationship problems, it’s likely you will find others who have similar stories to your own to share.

 Who runs the meetings?

 What sort of people come to the meetings?

 Anyone who has or is experiencing difficulties in their life or with their mental health and is struggling to cope.
 Some people may not have anyone they can talk to or they may be hesitant about burdening friends and family.
 There is a varied age range from young students to senior citizens.

 What is the minimum age for attending a meeting?